Hurricane Edith (1971): Preparations

 Fourteen hours prior to Edith making landfall in Central America, the National Hurricane Center warned citizens about the extreme danger of the approaching hurricane, and asked them to prepare for hurricane conditions.
+In Belize, officials ordered the mandatory evacuation of low-lying areas, resulting in hundreds of residents leaving to the United States through the international airport.
+Officials sent police troops to maintain order and prevent looting.

 While the storm was located in the Gulf of Mexico, the National Hurricane Center issued a Hurricane Warning from Cameron to Morgan City, Louisiana eighteen hours before the hurricane made landfall.
 Edith later struck land in the middle portion of the warning area.

-In Belize, officials ordered the mandatory evacuation of low-lying areas, resulting in hundreds of residents leaving to the United States through the international airport.
-Officials sent police troops to maintain order and prevent looting.

-In the Gulf of Mexico, several oil facilities were closed or placed on automatic controls.
+Several oil facilities in the gulf were closed or placed on automatic controls.
 Drilling rigs as far east as the coastal waters off of Mississippi were prepared to evacuate in the event Edith moved further east than anticipated.
 Additionally, thousands evacuated coastal areas of Louisiana prior to the arrival of the hurricane.
 Several shelters opened in coastal cities, and many people prepared for the hurricane by purchasing emergency supplies.
 Officials closed schools throughout much of southern Louisiana.